AveryChiu64/AveryChiu64/README.md

 ## About Me:

 👋 Hey there!
-I'm Avery, CTO of Symphonic Labs, leading the charge in building a groundbreaking wearable silent speech device.
+I'm Avery, CTO of Symphonic Labs, making Waves

 🔬 UWaterloo 24' Mechatronics Engineering